OpenCdsi/opencdsi.github.io/about.md

 ---
-title: The Open CDSi FAQ
+title: About
-layout: post
+layout: page
-author: Dennis Dunn <ansofive@gmail.com>
+permalink: /about
 ---

 The goal of the project is to create clinical decision support software for